-Depending on what your employer needs, you will go to school some days and work on the other days.
-At a minimum, you will undertake paid employment for:
+Depending on the students and employer needs, students will go to school some days and work on the other days.
+Students may undertake paid employment for:

-- One day a week in Yr 10

-- 2 days a week in Yr 11
+- One day a week in Yr 10 - 2 days a week in Yr 11 & 12

-- 3 days a week in Yr 12

-What do you get?
+What do students get?

-- A /HEADSTART Pathway Plan tailored to the specific needs of you and your employer - One-to one support from a /HEADSTART Coordinator to keep you on the right track - Quality RTO Cert III training - A VCAL certificate - Significant progress towards, or completion of, a Certificate III trade qualification - Part-time employment that transitions to full time when you complete Year 12.
+- A /HEADSTART Pathway Plan tailored to the specific needs of the student and school - One-to one support from a /HEADSTART Coordinator to monitor the students and keep them on the right track - Quality assured training through TAFE's and Skills First contracted providers - Their VCE Vocational Major Certificate - Significant progress towards, or completion of a Certificate III trade qualification - Payment of a fair training wage - A tailored pathway into a priority industry career - Transition to full time apprenticeship on completion of their VCE Vocational Major.